zangcc/codeql/docs/codeql/codeql-language-guides/analyzing-data-flow-in-cpp.rst

 Using global data flow
 ~~~~~~~~~~~~~~~~~~~~~~

-The global data flow library is used by implementing the signature ``DataFlow::ConfigSig`` and applying the module ``DataFlow::Global<ConfigSig>`` as follows:
+The global data flow library is used by extending the class ``DataFlow::Configuration`` as follows:

 .. code-block:: ql

    import semmle.code.cpp.dataflow.DataFlow

-   module MyFlowConfiguration implements DataFlow::ConfigSig {
+   class MyDataFlowConfiguration extends DataFlow::Configuration {
+     MyDataFlowConfiguration() { this = "MyDataFlowConfiguration" }

-     predicate isSource(DataFlow::Node source) {
+     override predicate isSource(DataFlow::Node source) {
        ...
      }

-     predicate isSink(DataFlow::Node sink) {
+     override predicate isSink(DataFlow::Node sink) {
        ...
      }
    }

-   module MyFlow = DataFlow::Global<MyFlowConfiguration>;

 The following predicates are defined in the configuration:

 -  ``isSource``—defines where data may flow from
 -  ``isSink``—defines where data may flow to
 -  ``isBarrier``—optional, restricts the data flow
+-  ``isBarrierGuard``—optional, restricts the data flow
 -  ``isAdditionalFlowStep``—optional, adds additional flow steps

+The characteristic predicate ``MyDataFlowConfiguration()`` defines the name of the configuration, so ``"MyDataFlowConfiguration"`` should be replaced by the name of your class.

-The data flow analysis is performed using the predicate ``flow(DataFlow::Node source, DataFlow::Node sink)``:
+The data flow analysis is performed using the predicate ``hasFlow(DataFlow::Node source, DataFlow::Node sink)``:

 .. code-block:: ql

-   from DataFlow::Node source, DataFlow::Node sink
+   from MyDataFlowConfiguration dataflow, DataFlow::Node source, DataFlow::Node sink
-   where MyFlow::flow(source, sink)
+   where dataflow.hasFlow(source, sink)
    select source, "Data flow to $@.", sink, sink.toString()

 Using global taint tracking
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Global taint tracking is to global data flow as local taint tracking is to local data flow.
 That is, global taint tracking extends global data flow with additional non-value-preserving steps.
-The global taint tracking library is used by applying the module ``TaintTracking::Global<ConfigSig>`` to your configuration instead of ``DataFlow::Global<ConfigSig>`` as follows:
+The global taint tracking library is used by extending the class ``TaintTracking::Configuration`` as follows:

 .. code-block:: ql

    import semmle.code.cpp.dataflow.TaintTracking

-   module MyFlowConfiguration implements DataFlow::ConfigSig {
+   class MyTaintTrackingConfiguration extends TaintTracking::Configuration {
+     MyTaintTrackingConfiguration() { this = "MyTaintTrackingConfiguration" }

-     predicate isSource(DataFlow::Node source) {
+     override predicate isSource(DataFlow::Node source) {
        ...
      }

-     predicate isSink(DataFlow::Node sink) {
+     override predicate isSink(DataFlow::Node sink) {
        ...
      }
    }

-   module MyFlow = TaintTracking::Global<MyFlowConfiguration>;

-The resulting module has an identical signature to the one obtained from ``DataFlow::Global<ConfigSig>``.
+The following predicates are defined in the configuration:

+-  ``isSource``—defines where taint may flow from
+-  ``isSink``—defines where taint may flow to
+-  ``isSanitizer``—optional, restricts the taint flow
+-  ``isSanitizerGuard``—optional, restricts the taint flow
+-  ``isAdditionalTaintStep``—optional, adds additional taint steps

+Similar to global data flow, the characteristic predicate ``MyTaintTrackingConfiguration()`` defines the unique name of the configuration, so ``"MyTaintTrackingConfiguration"`` should be replaced by the name of your class.

+The taint tracking analysis is performed using the predicate ``hasFlow(DataFlow::Node source, DataFlow::Node sink)``.

 Examples
 ~~~~~~~~